th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/auto-install-script/auto-installation.md

 ## 3. During installation
 This installation requires some user inputs.
 So you will be asked for a password really early.
 And it is required to press enter after every installation part.
-Your raspberry also will restart and continue the script after relogin.
+Your Raspberry Pi also will restart and continue the script after relogin.

 Answer the questions like following:
 * Choose your language!
 Type en for english or de for german: (en/de)